FluxxField/dotfiles/README.md

 git clone https://github.com/FluxxField/dotfiles.git
 ```

-cd into the dir and run the setup script to install brew and other packages
+cd into the dir and run the setup script to install brew and all of the packages that are needed
 ```
 cd dotfiles && source setup.sh
 ```